-BRAHMS licensing and support are managed by Oxford University Innovation.
+BRAHMS licensing and support are managed by Oxford University Innovation (OUI).

-By setting up appropriate licensing, OUI ensure that projects get the service and support they require.
-Once licensed, a project receives support by default.
-However, in some cases, additional support agreements are arranged, for example to fast-track specific categories of assistance.
+By setting up appropriate licensing, OUI, together with the BRAHMS project, ensure that projects get the service and support they require.
+Once licensed, projects receive overall technical support from the BRAHMS project by default.
+In some cases, additional support agreements are arranged, for example to fast-track specific categories of assistance.

 For further information on BRAHMS training and costings, please refer to our contacts page.